dobtco/wintersmith-knowledge-base/contents/articles/your_account/dashboard/signup_and_login.md

 ### Resetting your password

-If you forgot your password, click the &ldquo;Forgot?&rdquo; button on the Sign In page.
-This will take you to the [&ldquo;Forgot your password?&rdquo; page](https://dashboard.dobt.co/users/password/new), where you can enter your email address to start the password reset process.
+If you forgot your password, click the "Forgot?" button on the Sign In page.
+This will take you to the ["Forgot your password?" page](https://dashboard.dobt.co/users/password/new), where you can enter your email address to start the password reset process.

 ![Resetting your password.](../images/forgot_password.png)